Break-Through-Tech/Other-Multi_Agent_System_Optimization_Nutrition_Orchestration/Challenge-Project-Overview.md

 ## 🏢 About Other

-Other is focused on leveraging technology within the nutrition sector, aiming to enhance meal planning accuracy and promote healthy eating habits through innovative solutions.
+The project focuses on leveraging technology in the nutrition sector to enhance meal-planning accuracy and promote healthy eating habits through innovative solutions.

 ---